robfender/TwoJets/README.md

 The PDF of the paper

-"The connection between the fastest astrophysical jets and the spin axis of their black hole", Fender & Motta (Nature Astronomy, 2025) which is 100% open access, is also downloadable here
+"The connection between the fastest astrophysical jets and the spin axis of their black hole", Fender & Motta (Nature Astronomy, 2025) which is 100% open access, is also downloadable: click on FenderMotta2025.pdf in the file list.